Is there a maturational threshold in young athletes? How reliable are studies on this? And why the widespread reliance on VO2max.?

 The new book, Physical Literacy on the Move, helps teachers develop the physical literacy of their students.
 In this blog post author Heather Gardner details the importance participant choice has on children’s learning.

-Heather Mangieri’s Fueling Young Athletes contains a variety of recipes and healthy smoothies for active children.
-Here at Human Kinetics, we decided to make the delicious and nutritious Green Smoothie.
-Check out the video below:
+Heather Mangieri’s Fueling Young Athletes contains a variety of recipes and smoothies for active children.
+Here at Human Kinetics, we decided to make the delicious and nutritious Green Smoothie

 The injury risks of youth rugby have received much attention in recent years, in particular, the risks of concussion have been widely discussed.
 In a bid to reduce injury in sport the Rugby Football Union (RFU) and the University of Bath have conducted The School Injury Prevention Study.